Life Teen

 Life Teen is a Catholic youth ministry organization in the United States.

+Overview

-Life Teen’s mission statement explains, "As a Eucharist-centered movement within the Roman Catholic Church, Life Teen leads teenagers and their families into a deeper relationship with Jesus Christ and His Church".
+Life Teen's mission statement explains, "As a Eucharist-centered movement within the Roman Catholic Church, Life Teen leads teenagers and their families into a deeper relationship with Jesus Christ and His Church".

 Life Teen provides parish-based programs.
-The Life Teen program for high-school teenagers is used by over 1,800 Catholic parishes in 31 countries.
-In 2003, they launched the Edge program for middle-school pupils, which is now used by almost 1,000 parishes in 10 countries.
-As of 2005, over 100,000 high-school-aged Catholics in the US attend Life Teen each week.
+The Life Teen program for high-school teenagers is used by over 1,800 Catholic parishes in 24 countries, across North America, Central America, South America, Europe, Asia and Africa.

+In 2003, they launched the Edge program for middle-school pupils, which was used by almost 1,000 parishes in 10 countries.
+As of 2005, over 100,000 high-school-aged Catholics in the US attended Life Teen each week.

 History

 Life Teen was established in 1985 at St. Timothy's Parish in Mesa, Arizona.
 The founder and then-priest Dale Fushek said he believed the Church needed a new approach to evangelize Christ to the Catholic youth in the area.
-Fushek was later excommunicated when he opened a non-denominational, Protestant-oriented worship center in the Phoenix area; he was then embroiled in allegations he sexually abused teenage boys and young men; he was ultimately laicized by the Church.
+Fushek was later excommunicated when he opened a non-denominational, Protestant-oriented worship center in the Phoenix area.
+He was ultimately laicized by the Church in 2010 following allegations that he had sexually abused teenage boys and young men.

 Though Life Teen is present in fewer than 10% of American parishes, more than 40% of American seminarians had some connection to the program during their teenage years.

 Organization

 Life Teen is headed by a five-member administrative team including President and CEO Randy Raus, Executive Vice President and Chief Information Officer Mark Hart, Vice President of Ministry Advancement Steve Allgeyer, Vice President of Parish Services Joel Stepanek, and Vice President of Missions and Operations Jason Ball.

 Its 23-member board of directors includes Bishop Everard De Jong, Bishop James Wall, four priests, and several laities from around the country.